scottdaniel/MTG-Arena-Tool/CONTRIBUTING.md

 ##### Pre-Commit Hook
 This automatically reformats all files with staged changes to match the project guidelines.

+To install (or update), run the following commands in a terminal.
 WARNING: this will overwrite any previous custom git hook.

-To install (or update), simply run the script in a terminal:
 ```
+rm .git/hooks/pre-commit
 ./git-pre-commit.sh
 ```
 This will run the hook and place a copy in your `.git/hooks/` folder.